korntut/toast/readme.md

 Before you met, you were both living "La Vie Bohème".
-"Rent"
+The daily grind, pay the "Rent", didn't matter if it was Binghamton or "Santa Fe".

-But when Heather saw Adam getting ready to "Tune Up" his sax, and she just couldn't wait for him to leave that first "Voice Mail".
+But when Heather saw Adam getting ready to "Tune Up" his sax, she just couldn't wait for him to leave that first "Voice Mail".

-"Santa Fe"

 It wasn't always easy.
-At times it may have felt like you were nearly "On the Street".
 You may have asked yourselves "Will I?"
+At times it may have even felt like you were out "On the Street".
 But when Heather said "Take Me or Leave Me", "Light My Candle", "You'll See"!
 Those words hit Adam like "One Song Glory".
-He had to go "Out Tonight" and dance a "Tango: Maureen"

 It was suddenly clear.
-These are the "Seasons of Love"
+These are the "Seasons of Love".

-"Today 4 U" your loved ones are here.

 Heather, Adam, when you look at each other, I can hear what you're thinking.
 "We're Okay".
 "I'll Cover You".
 "Without You" I am lost.
 "I Should Tell You", "What You Own" is my whole heart.
 "Another Day" without you would land me on "Life Support".

+When I look at "Your Eyes" I think I know your secret.
+It's the small things every day that keep your love in bloom.
+A little eye "Contact".
+The quick "Goodbye Love" before work in the morning, the "You Okay Honey?" at dinner.

+"Today 4 U" your loved ones are "Out Tonight" to dance a "Tango: Maureen".
+A grand "Finale" to the previous chapter, and a fresh start for the next.

 I am just "Over the Moon".
 It's "Christmas Bells" on "Halloween".
 "Happy New Year"!

-It's the small things every day that keep your love in bloom.
-A little eye "Contact".
-The quick "Goodbye Love" before work in the morning, the "You Okay Honey?" at dinner.
-When I look at "Your Eyes" I know

-"Finale"

 -----------
 Sid: Don't mind my sister, she's in love with a mister